-When I stopped drinking it felt like that dream you have when you have to perform or speak publicly and you realize you’re buck naked.
+When I stopped drinking it felt like that dream you have when you have to perform or speak publicly and you realize you’re butt naked.

 I found myself raw and exposed like a baby bird with no feathers.

-In my first weeks alcohol-free I wrapped myself tightly in a protective bubble because I could not risk anything triggering me.
-I knew that any feelings of added exposure, or vulnerability, or stress, would be an excuse to drink because then I would NEED to defend myself and I knew that if I drank again I would lose my sober momentum.
+During my first weeks alcohol-free I wrapped myself tightly in a protective bubble because I could not risk anything triggering me.
+I knew that any feelings of added exposure, vulnerability, or stress, would be an excuse to drink because then I would NEED to defend myself.
+I knew, however, that if I drank again I would lose my sober momentum.

-I had tried and failed to stop drinking so many times, I wasn’t sure I could start again.
+I had tried and failed to stop drinking so many times, I wasn’t sure I could start the stopping again.

 Wine had become my buffer against a world that actually meant me no harm.

 The truly amazing thing that I have completely internalized now in my fourth sober year is that my life is NOT a performance and it doesn’t NEED to be.
 No one NEEDS me to be perfect and it’s just fine if I’m buck naked on that stage letting my imperfections show.

 But when I first stopped drinking I didn’t know yet how to face my early evening world without my buffer.